 First Aid Kit

-A good first aid kit can really be a lifesaver.
+A good first aid kit (Amazon Link Ad) can really be a lifesaver.
 Not really much thought into why you need it because you already know why you need it.
 I always make sure to get a kit that is diverse.
 A kit with string wipes all the way to a kit with extra bandages for whatever comes your way.

-You never know what you’ll run into when riding and it’s nice to know that your phone and wallet is safe.
+You never know what you’ll run into when riding and it’s nice to know that your phone and wallet are safe.
 Also, it keeps the phone from getting beat around in my big bag.

 A good set of ramps are needed if you don’t have a trailer to haul your ATV around with.
 The ramps are not something you carry on your ATV so it was hard for me to put into this post but I figured we need to cover them.

 This is the style of ATV ramps I use (Amazon Link Ad).
 I like to go with the longest ramps I can get because the longer the ramps are the easier and less steep the climb in the back of the truck.